jussiviinikka/layeringMCMC/README.md

-## MCMC sampler used in the paper "Layering-MCMC for Structure Learning in Bayesian Networks"
+## MCMC sampler presented in the paper "Layering-MCMC for Structure Learning in Bayesian Networks" (UAI 2020)

 ### Contents